gebertdominik/ckad-notes/00_kubernetes_architecture.md

 * the kube-scheduler,
 * the etcd database.

-As the software has matured, new components have been created to handle dedicated needs, such as the cloud-controller-manager.
-It handles tasks, once handled by the kube-controller-manager, to interact with other tools such as Rancher or DigitalOcean for third-party cluster management and reporting.
+As the software has matured, new components have been created to handle dedicated needs, such as the **cloud-controller-manager**.
+It handles tasks, to interact with other tools such as Rancher or DigitalOcean for third-party cluster management and reporting.

 There are several add-ons which have become essential to a typical production cluster, such as DNS services.
 Others are third-party solutions where K8s has not yet developed a local component, such as cluster-level logging and resource monitoring.